-Students need to refer to their timetable each day to ensure that they bring all the correct books and equipment for their classes.
+Students need to refer to their timetable each day to ensure that they bring all the correct books and equipment and are prepared for their classes.

-Year 12 is divided in two Pastoral Care classes.
-Their teachers are - Mrs Jessica Chow (jchow@opac.nsw.edu.au) and Mr Joshua Little (jlittle@opac.nsw.edu.au).
+Year 11 is divided in three Pastoral Care classes.
+The teachers are - Mr T. Williams (twilliams@opac.nsw.edu.au), Mr Miller (rmiller@opac.nsw.edu.au) and Mrs Morrison (emorrison@opac.nsw.edu.au).
 If a student or parent has enquiries that relate to a specific course, they should speak to their class teacher initially and then their Pastoral Care Teacher.